nsidc/granule-metgen/README.md

 ## AWS Credentials

 In order to process science data and stage it for Cumulus, you must first create & setup your AWS credentials.
-Several options for doing this are given here:
+Two options for doing this are detailed here:

-### Manually Creating Configuration Files
+### Option 1: Manually Creating Configuration Files

 First, create a directory in your user's home directory to store the AWS configuration: